 Thursday, January 23, 2025 from 3:00 to 4:00 pm EST

-Session: Affects of Administrative Changes at the Federal Level
+Session: Effects of Administrative Changes at the Federal Level

 Presenter: John Bellocchio